icarosadero/black_holes/README.md

 # black_holes
-Code to solve Kerr and Schwarzschild Black Hole geodesics in the equator or the metric
+Code to solve Kerr and Schwarzschild Black Hole geodesics in the equator of the metric